 Sleep specialists consider that an individual who “sleeps well” falls asleep easily and wakes up refreshed after a deep, uninterrupted night.
-In terms of duration, they estimate that an adult needs 7 to 9 hours of sleep per night, of which 20 to 25% in deep sleep and 25% in REM sleep.
-But knowing these metrics doesn’t really answer our question.
+In terms of duration, it’s recommended that an adult gets 7 to 9 hours of sleep per night, of which 20 to 25% in deep sleep and 25% in REM sleep.
+But knowing these metrics doesn’t really answer the question.

 Good night sleep and the influence of genes

 Beyond these recommended standards, numerous studies have proven that genes play a major role in sleep.
 They have a direct impact on the following: